 2. You cannot promote sharing by specific people.
-The Sean Parker example was great, but you can’t focus your budget on the Sean Parkers of the world.
+The Sean Parker example was great, but you can’t focus your A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis. on the Sean Parkers of the world.
 Facebook will also generate ads connected to the Stan and Linda Smiths of the world, too.

 3. You do not control the sentiment.
 Why is someone sharing your content?
 It’s usually seen as an implied endorsement.
 But someone could also share your article in connection with a comment, “Look at this crappy blog post.”
 An ad could be generated out of this.